-OVERVIEW
+SAID OVERVIEW Sustaina Commu

 Company Infor mation

 Company name

 Location

 Sector

 Name of the assessor

 Date of assessment

-Bio mass perimeter identification
+Rio nass perimeter identification •

-Option 1 Option 2
+0101 Option 1 Option 2

-What is the fuel form to be used in the plant?
+what is the fuel form to be used in the plant?
 Solid

 What is the final fuel product?
 Organic waste Step 0

-What is the process used to convert the original biomass source to the fuel type?
-None
+what is the process used to convert the original biomass source to the fuel type?
+None otep o

-What is the biomass category?
+what is the biomass category?
 Solid agricultural waste

-What is the original unprocessed biomass type of the fuel?
-Rice husk
+what is the original unprocessed biomass type of the fuel?
+Rice husk.

-Note: The selection of fuel product/unproc fuel form/biomass source.
-When you chang without deleting the previous selection in the cells will turn red to notify that the selections choose the fuel product/unprocessed biom essed biomass source is linked to the chosen e a selection in fuel form/biomass source e fuel product/unprocessed biomass source, s are not matched.
-If cells turn red, please ass source again in the drop-down list.
-Step 1
+fuel form/biomass source.
+When you change fuel product/unprocessed biomass source, are not matched.
+If cells turn red, please Step 1

-What is the purpose of the assessment?
-A Assess the sustainability of potential choices of biomass for use in the factory in the future 2.
+what is the purpose of the assessment?
+I. Assess the sustainability of potential choices of biomass for use in the factory in the future 2.
 Assess sustainability of biomass already in use Assess sustainability of biomass already in use

 Does the user know the origin/country of the biomass production?
 Yes

 Has the user already identified a biomass supplier in place to cover the necessary energy requirements?
 Yes

 Go to 'Detailed Assesssment' Tab